How to Find Maintenance Workers:

 Post your job ad on multiple sites.

-Target niche job boards that's dedicated to the maintenance industry.
+Target niche job boards that are dedicated to the maintenance industry.

-Post your job ad on smaller, niche job boards that cater to those who are already looking for maintenance work.
+Post your job ad on smaller, maintenance worker job boards that cater to those who are already looking for maintenance work.
 Sites like these are useful if you're looking to hire maintenance workers with specialized skills and extensive work experience.

 Advertise on your company website and social media.